George Washington on Glass

 George Washington, Reverse painting on glass in Philadelphia

 These reverse paintings on glass are after Gilbert Stuart’s famous portrait of our first president.
-The label in Philadelphia really brought the situation to life.
+The label in Philadelphia brought the situation to life.
 Stuart made his bread and butter from paintings of Washington and kept the portrait that’s on the dollar bill unfinished specifically so he could make copies, even after repeated requests from Martha Washington.

 George Washington by Foeiqua at the New Britain Museum of American Art